Explained: In capital’s poll race, how auto drivers will play a crucial role

 The auto drivers seems to be in no mood to support any particular political party, as the 'promises made by AAP weren't really fulfilled in the past 5 years'.

-Rajendra Soni, general secretary, Delhi Auto Rickshaw Sangh, which has ties with Bhartiya Mazdoor Sangh, an RSS-affiliate trade union, while speaking to ANI said, "We, the auto wallas of Delhi wish for a government that does not use us merely as a vote bank but is serious about us and is determined to resolve our issues.
+Rajendra Soni, general secretary, Delhi Auto Rickshaw Sangh, which has ties with Bhartiya Mazdoor Sangh, an RSS-affiliate trade union, said that the auto wallahs in the national capital want a government that resolves their issues seriously.

+While speaking to ANI, Soni said,"We, the auto wallas of Delhi wish for a government that does not use us merely as a vote bank but is serious about us and is determined to resolve our issues.
 Who else shall we look upon if not the government?"

 Another reason, the auto drivers cited, is the growing popularity of app-based cabs in the city, which they believe AAP has failed to rein in.